floooh/floooh.github.io/_posts/2017-07-01-oryol-system-design.md

 problems also simply disappear:

-- there's no need for a fast general allocator (like jemalloc), instead it may make sense to choose a slow-but-small allocator instead to reduce binary size (for instance on asm.js/wasm where the allocator is linked into the binary).
+- there's no need for a fast general allocator (like jemalloc), instead it may make sense to choose a slow-but-small allocator to reduce binary size (for instance on asm.js/wasm where the allocator is linked into the binary).
 - there's also no need to invent C++ custom allocators to